vindar/tgx/docs/mainpage.md

 - Hardware agnostic: the library simply draws on a memory framebuffer.
 - Optimized RAM usage and no dynamic allocation.
-- No external dependency (and no STL): just include the .h and .cpp files to your project and your are set!
+- No external dependency (and no STL dependency): just include the `.h` and `.cpp` files to your project and your are set!
 - Library in Arduino friendly format.
-- Mutiple color formats supported: `RGB565`,  `RGB24`, `RGB32`, `RGB64`, `RGBf`, `HSV`
+- Mutiple color formats supported: \ref tgx::RGB565 "RGB565",  \ref tgx::RGB24 "RGB24", \ref tgx::RGB32 "RGB32", \ref tgx::RGB64 "RGB64", \ref tgx::RGBf "RGBf", \ref tgx::HSV "HSV"
-- `Image` class that encapsulates a buffer and allows the creation of sub-images for clipping any drawing operations.
+- \ref tgx::Image "Image" class that encapsulates a memory buffer and allows the creation of sub-images for clipping any drawing operations.
-- Extensive 2D API:
+- **Extensive 2D API:**
     - Methods for converting, blittings, copying and resizing sprites with high quality (bilinear filtering, sub-pixel precision).
     - Methods for drawing lines, polylines, polygons, triangles, rectangles, rounded rectangles, quads, circles, arcs, ellipses, Bezier curve and splines !
     - Methods for drawing Text with support for multiple font formats.
     - All drawings operations support alpha-blending.
-    - Most drawing methods come in two flavours: a 'fast' method and a 'high quality' which is slower but draws using anti-aliasing and sub-pixel precision.
+    - Many drawing methods come in two flavours: fast' methods and 'high quality' methods which is slower but draws using anti-aliasing and/or sub-pixel precision.
-- Extensive 3D API.
+- **Extensive 3D API:**
     - Optimized 'pixel perfect' triangle rasterizer with adjustable sub-pixel precision.
     - Depth buffer testing (selectable 16 bits or 32 bits precision).
     - Multiple drawing modes: wireframe (selectable low/high quality) and solid (i.e. with shaders).